verilator/verilator/docs/guide/exe_verilator.rst

    If the design is not to be completely Verilated see also the :vlopt:`--bbox-sys` and :vlopt:`--bbox-unsup` options.

+.. option:: --make <build-tool>

+   Generates a script for the specified build tool.

+   Supported values are ``gmake`` for GNU Make and ``cmake`` for CMake.
+   Both can be specified together.
+If no build tool is specified, gmake is assumed.
+The executable of gmake can be configured via environment variable "MAKE".

+   When using :vlopt:`--build` Verilator takes over the responsibility of building the model library/executable.
+For this reason :option:`--make` cannot be specified when using :vlopt:`--build`.

 .. option:: -MAKEFLAGS <string>